PPMP20009 Leading Lean Projects

 Leadership is knowledge, skills, and behavior required to guide, motivate and direct a team to achieve its business goals (copied from page 56 of PMBOK), as this is considered plagiarism, instead you must show how you would apply that statement to your case.

 PMBOK version 6 constitutes 10 knowledge areas, 5 process groups and 49 process activities or

 PRINCE2 consists of 7 Principles, 7 Themes and 7 Processes.

 Produce your answers for the case in question.
 DO NOT write about the theory or explain what PMBOK, PRINCE2, DMAIC methodology, etc covers.
 That will not attract any marks.
 You should demonstrate the application of the best practices not the theory.

 Discuss with your lecturer / tutor if you need help.

 Word count limit (excluding references and appendix).
-Your submission should be made using a Microsoft WORD document of 2,500 – 3,000 words.
-Text length less than 2500 words will be penalised by 5% of the total available marks while text beyond the 3000 word limit will attract a penalty as follows:
+Your submission should be made using Microsoft WORD document of 2,500 – 3,000 words.
+Text length less than 2500 words will be penalised by 5% of the total available marks while text beyond the 3000 word limit shall attract a penalty as follows:

 • 3001 – 3300 words: 5 marks